ONESMalvin/spec-kit-demo/templates/plan-template.md

 **Note**: This template is filled in by the `/speckit.plan` command.
 See `.specify/templates/commands/plan.md` for the execution workflow.

-**Project Integration**: This template includes capability validation to ensure all features are based on appropriate platform capabilities and integration patterns.
+**Project Integration**: This template includes capability validation to ensure all features are based on appropriate ONES capabilities and integration patterns.

 ## Summary